SIGN UP FOR SERVICE LEARNING!

-To sign up for one of our many service-learning classes, contact your advisor, ask your program chair, or look for service-learning classes when you sign up for classes in Campus Connect.
+To sign up for one of our many service-learning classes, contact your advisor, ask your program chair, or look for service-learning classes when you register for classes in Campus Connect.

 Service-learning means a method under which students learn and develop through thoughtfully organized service that: